-Maybe it’s your partner, your bedroom or your phone.
+Maybe it’s your partner, your bedroom, or your phone.
 Whatever it is, the one thing that actually allows for this is LIGHT!
-The history of practicing a sun salutation goes back thousands of years to honoring the source of energy and light for the world – hence a sun salute!
+The history of practicing a sun salutation goes back thousands of years to honor the source of energy and light for the world – hence a sun salute!

 A Sun Salutation, or Surya Namaskar in Sanskrit, is a series of postures that warms, strengthens, and aligns the entire body.
 It serves as an all-purpose yoga tool.
 You can make it more challenging by moving through the poses quickly or more calming by moving through them slowly…almost like a moving meditation.
 You can either make a whole practice out of many sun salutation repetitions or place them into a larger yoga class.
 Yogi’s choice!

 Check out LimitLes Movement to move with me through Surya Namasakar, beginner yoga tutorials, mastectomy stretches, targeted healing, abs, meditations and beyond!